jmccreight/wrf_hydro_tests/README.md

 1. Protect production code.
 1. Check that _your_ development preserves key, tested requirements of the model (dont let someone else find your bugs).
-Transfer responsibilty for not breaking the code to the indivudal developers.
+Distribute responsibilty for not breaking the code to the indivudal developers.
 1. Find bugs faster and when they occur, not after many more merges.
 1. Continuous integration (CI) and periodic integration: Core hours